timeforchang/newsbot/README.md

 # newsbot
 A URL harvesting bot for Slack.
-Will also send weekly roundups for the links sent in the channel.
+Will also send weekly roundups for the links sent in the channel with a summary of the most popular article of the week (based on number of interactions it gets in the channel) using the SMMRY API.

 ![newsbot's weekly roundup](docs/weekly_roundup.png)